Wills & powers of attorney

 trust deed, no matter what is written in your will.

-You should ask a legal professional to check your estate plan.
-A
+Ask a legal professional to check your estate plan.
+A good

-good estate plan should minimise the tax paid by your heirs, and
+estate plan should minimise the tax paid by your heirs, and help

 A will takes effect when you die.
 It can cover things like how